tamucc-comp-bio/classroom_repo_2024/lectures/lecture03.md

   # use q to exit less
   ```

 This is an interleaved FASTA file.
-Interleaved means that a single squence is spread across multiple lines, it make data manipulation difficult and there are tools to convert between an interleaved and non-interleaved format (but that is too specific right now).
+Interleaved means that a single squence is spread across multiple lines, it makes data manipulation difficult.
+There are tools to convert between an interleaved and non-interleaved format, but we won't get into that now.

 ---

-### [`paste`](https://ss64.com/bash/paste.html) is used for combining files and text objects by *columns* or converting a file with one column into a file with several columns
+### [`paste`](https://ss64.com/bash/paste.html) is used for binding files and text objects together by adding *columns* (recall that `cat` binds by row) or converting a file with one column into a file with several columns

   Paste is very convenient for converting non-tidy data into tidy data.
 An example is `Marra2014_data.fasta`.
 There is only 1 column and each row contains different types of information about different observational units.
 Because there are the same number of lines for each of the first two observational units, the file can be converted to a tidy format which is easier to modify.